Midnight Shift Studio

 I apologize for the mix up.
 Thanks for the valuable insight… Definitely important everyone gets on the same page early!
 I’ll ve touching that up as soon as I have time.
 Thanks again!

-4. Nicolas Gallagher
+Nicolas Gallagher says

 The HTML5 spec also says that the nav element is for major navigation blocks.
 It even discourages the using it to markup common footer links like “Privacy Policy”, “Terms and Conditions”, etc. On that basis alone – forgetting the whole internal/external nature of the links – it would be inappropriate to use nav for social media links.

-5. Jeff Golenski
+Jeff Golenski says

 @Nick